moexmen/superlogger/README.md

 2016-04-11 16:18:22.541 | b48534ea049a | I | action_controller_log_subscriber:29 | status=200 | total_duration=247.16 | view_duration=235.25 | db_duration=0.78
 ```

-## Getting Started ##

-1. In your Gemfile

-    ```ruby
-    gem "superlogger"
-    ```

-2. That is all you need to do to transform the default logging.

-3. To log extra stuff, pass a hash to the logger

-    ```ruby
-    require 'superlogger'

-    class SomeClass
-        include Superlogger

-        def some_method
-            Logger.info name:'john', age: '21'
-        end
-    end
-    ```

 ## Features ##
 - Timestamp (milliseconds)
 - Session ID for logs across requests